Abernaughty/agent-dev/Tools/README.md

 - Support for more commit message formats
 - Integration with other AI providers
-- PR description generation
-- Commit message templates
+- Additional PR templates
 - Multi-language support
+- GitLab/Bitbucket support

 ## License